-It’s not just about journalism, as a tabloid for shock, it’s deeper and closer personally to the sources being addressed, it is also ones journey into framing it better and re-telling factual events with deeper meanings, not in a hurtful way.
-How really important it is to retain history and remind us of our past how it has effected us as humans in the everyday, as everything we write effectively is becoming history as we write them as time is erasing- that quality of atmospheres of nostalgia and reflection might ensue.
-That’s very exciting as that in living moments can be saved, momentary episodes remind us of events, place and locations and a kind of mapping to express a true story events perhaps as it is happening for the reader but has happened in the story in the past and these can be engaging, and may make us think with different perception as readers after.
-On so many levels…Some of the stories have been triggers of traumas we all face as humans for example the reading of ‘This house of Faith’ by Helen Garner that follows an authors true account of a murder trial and it’s ramifications, and for me at least set me on some reflection of my own life traumas.
-How could I retell them in a different way like my poem for example ‘Memoir of Cattle, Dogs and Dingoes’.
-These follow the agitation in life as transports us into our faces of death and the dying episodes reposing.
-It hasn’t been long since my fathers death and it seems all the writing subjects so far have had varied nuance of mortality and how we as humans deal with them.
-So at times this has been too close to the bone for me, and at the end of semester the accumulation of concentrated writing has been a bit shattering, readings have led to some kind of breakdown emotionally.
+It’s not just about journalism, as a tabloid for shock, it’s deeper and closer personally to the sources being addressed, it is also one’s journey into framing it better and re-telling factual events with deeper meanings, not in a hurtful way.
+How really important it is to retain history and remind us of our past how it has affected us as humans in the every day, as everything we write effectively is becoming history as we write them as time is erasing- that quality of atmospheres of nostalgia and reflection might ensue.
+That’s very exciting as that in living moments can be saved, momentary episodes remind us of events, place and locations and a kind of mapping to express a true story events perhaps as it is happening for the reader but has happened in the story in the past and these can be engaging and may make us think with different perception as readers after.
+On so many levels…Some of the stories have been triggers of traumas we all face as humans, for example, the reading of ‘This house of Faith’ by Helen Garner that follows an author’s true account of a murder trial and its ramifications, and for me at least set me on some reflection of my own life traumas.
+How could I retell them in a different way like my poem for example ‘Memoir of Cattle, Dogs and Dingoes’?
+These follow the agitation in life as transports us into our faces of death and the dying episodes reposting.
+It hasn’t been long since my fathers’ death and it seems all the writing subjects so far have had a varied nuance of mortality and how we as humans deal with them.
+So at times this has been too close to the bone for me, and at the end of the semester the accumulation of concentrated writing has been a bit shattering, readings have led to some kind of breakdown emotionally.
 Writing can evoke powerfully profound effects as tools to creatively extract these ‘senses of loss’ and inform others about things we have in common.
-Pathos, ethos and logos may have been seen too.
-We all face losses in the world, yet in loss it is where we are also found.
-Unfortunately there have been too many deaths to mention here in my life that might be available later to work with while in recovery, in states of crisis can be triggered and recovered by the act of writing itself.
+Pathos, ethos, and logos may have been seen too.
+We all face losses in the world, yet in loss, it is where we are also found.
+Unfortunately, there have been too many deaths to mention here in my life that might be available later to work with while in recovery, in states of crisis can be triggered and recovered by the act of writing itself.

 Reflections are not only those you see in the mirror.